What Does a VPN Hide? (And the Things It Can’t Hide)

 How a VPN works

-Understanding what a VPN is can be important to know how it works.
+It's important to understand what a VPN is to know how it works.
 A VPN is essentially a private and encrypted tunnel through which your internet activity flows.

 Imagine your online activity as a moving car on busy roads as you do your daily errands.
 You shop at stores, visit different places, and much more.
 But there are plenty of other drivers and visitors around who can see what you’re doing, potentially being able to trace your every move.